uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ## Using the MCP Server

-After saving the project locally, configure your LLM Client to leverage the Census API MCP Server via your LLM Client’s configuration file.
+After saving the project locally and installing the requirements above, configure your LLM Client to leverage the Census API MCP Server via your LLM Client’s configuration file.
 The syntax for the configuration file may vary by LLM.
 Here is an example configuration file that includes the appropriate scripts for launching the server:

 ```
 {